gla-rad/niord/README.md

 resources (images, stylesheets, javascript files, etc) can be replaced with custom versions.

+For an example, please refer to [niord-dk](https://github.com/NiordOrg/niord-dk)
+- a DK implementation of Niord.
+-
-For an example, please refer to [niord-uk](https://github.com/gla-rad/niord-uk)
+For the UK example, please refer to [niord-uk](https://github.com/gla-rad/niord-uk)
 - a UK implementation of Niord.

 ## Public API